 Read Norm Augustine's full op-ed piece about National History Day® from the Wall Street Journal.

 Fort Ticonderoga coordinates North Country History Day, serving students in Clinton, Essex, Franklin, Hamilton, St. Lawrence, and Warren counties in New York State.
-The 2018 North Country History Day Regional Contest will be held on Saturday, March 3, 2018, in the Mars Education Center at Fort Ticonderoga.
-The theme for the 2017-18 school year is "Conflict and Compromise in History."
+The 2019 North Country History Day Regional Contest takes place on Saturday, March 2, 2019, at Fort Ticonderoga.
+The theme for the 2018-19 school year is "Triumph and Tragedy in History."

 Students compete at two levels: Junior (students in grades 6-8) and Senior (students in grades 9-12).
 Students create entries in various categories: Historical Papers, Individual and Group Exhibits, Individual and Group Performances, Individual and Group Documentaries, and Individual and Group Websites.

-Students wishing to compete in North Country History Day must register by February 2, 2018.
+Students wishing to compete in North Country History Day in 2019 must register by February 8, 2019.
 Students must attend school in Clinton, Essex, Franklin, Hamilton, St. Lawrence, or Warren counties or, if homeschooled, must reside in one of those six counties.

 Rich Strum, North Country History Day Regional Coordinator, is available to visit your school to talk with either teachers or students about how to start a History Day program in your school.
 Contact Rich at email@example.com for more information.